kentik/patricia/README.md

 ---------------

 IP addresses can be tagged by any of the built-in types that we generate trees for.
-It's no accident that we don't support pointers, slices, or `interface{}` for reasons described blow.
-Once your IPv4 or IPv6 tree is initialized, you can tag a full 32/128 bit address, or IP/CIDR.
+It's no accident that we don't support pointers, slices, or `interface{}` for reasons described below.
+Once your IPv4 or IPv6 tree is initialized, you can tag a full
+32/128 bit address, or IP/CIDR.

 For example, on an IPv4 tree, you can create the following tags: